 Just as in a case involving children, you need a blank summons from the court.

 Maine law has specific methods of notifying or “serving” the other spouse.
 You may choose one of these methods:

 Use this if your spouse doesn’t send you the acknowledgment within 20 days.
 Again, mail your spouse:

 When you receive the green card back, deliver it to the court to prove that your spouse received a copy of the divorce complaint.

 If the above methods don’t work, contact the civil process office for sheriff in the county where your spouse resides or works.
 The sheriff charges a fee for this service.
 Provide the sheriff’s office:

 The sheriff will give your spouse copies of the complaint, the summons and child support affidavit.
-The sheriff will return to you the original summons.
-You should return the summons to the court to prove that your spouse has a copy of the divorce complaint.
+The sheriff will give you the original summons plus a proof of service, which you should return to the court to prove that your spouse has received a copy of the divorce complaint.

 As the defendant in a divorce, you may file an answer and counter-complaint for divorce.
 The court website has fill-in- the-blank forms for completion.
 The answer and counter-complaint need to be given to the plaintiff in the same manner as the initial divorce complaint.

 Take the time to get informed on the divorce process and related legal issues in our section on Maine Divorce and Family Laws.